Tiwi language

 Tiwi has long been regarded as a language isolate due to its large scale of linguistic differences from other languages in the mainland Australia regions.
 However, recent research using historical linguistic techniques suggests that the Tiwi language might be under the Gunwinyguan family (a language family that consists of languages primarily spoken in North Central Australia).

 Name variations

 There are a number of name variations for the Tiwi language.
 Some of the variations were established by local Australian residents who lived in geographical regions and territories with close proximity with the Tiwi speakers, or have had close interactions with them for research work purposes.
-Other name variations of the language were coined by neighboring indigenous communities.
+Other name variations of the language were coined by neighbouring indigenous communities.